Delightful Zebra-Striped Matcha Shortbread Cookies made with only 6 ingredients. They are easier to make than they look and totally worth the effort.

 Assemble

 - Cut the layered dough vertically in the middle with a sharp knife.
-Then, put one part overlay the other and press and pat the dough.
-Cut again in the middle and stack the dough again.
-Press the dough into a log about 1.6-inch/4cm wide.
-(See video for the visual guide)
+Then, put one part overlay the other.
+Press and pat the dough into a rough 6×3-inch/15×7.5 cm rectangle.
+Cut vertically in the middle and stack the dough again.
+Press the dough into a log about 1.6-inch/4cm wide in diameter.
+(See the video for the visual guide)

 - Wrap the dough with parchment paper or plastic wrap.
 If the dough is too long, you can divide it into two and wrap them individually.
 Chill until very firm for at least 2 hours.